ColtonDx/Proxmox-P.A.C.T./README.md

     The Proxmox API Token that you've generated for packer.
 Example: packer_user@pam!packer

+  <b> PROXMOX_API_TOKEN_SECRET </b>
+     The Proxmox API Token Secret that you've generated for packer.

    <b> PROXMOX_STORAGE_POOL </b>

     The Storage Pool that you want the Templates and VM disks stored on.
 For example local-lvm.

-2. Decide between running manually or running via a Git Runner.
+3. Decide between running manually or running via a Git Runner.
 Note: Running manually cannot be done from the Proxmox host without making major changes to the script since the script will use SSH to connect to the Proxmox instance.

-3. Running Manually - Skip to Step 4 if using Git Runner
+4. Running Manually - Skip to Step 4 if using Git Runner

     i.
 Download the repo to the machine you intend to run the build from.